 In Gogunda tehsil, “Provision of separate house” was the most adopted practice with an MPS of 81.82, followed by “Use of feeder and waterer for feeding and watering” (79.55 MPS), “Provision of night shelter” (75.00 MPS), “Providing litter material in the poultry house” (68.18 MPS), and “Temperature and ventilation arrangement” (45.45 MPS), which were ranked accordingly.

 3.2.2.
-Extent of adoption of feeding and watering for Pratapdhan breed under backyard poultry
+Extent of adoption of feeding and watering practices for Pratapdhan breed under backyard poultry

 The extent of adoption of feeding and watering practices among beneficiaries was analyzed, with mean percent scores (MPS) calculated to rank each practice.
 Table 4 presents the findings, indicating that “Use of kitchen waste” was the most widely adopted practice, securing the first rank with an MPS of 96.25.
 This was followed by “Frequency of feeding” (80.21 MPS), “Type of feed used in poultry” (78.54 MPS), and “Scavenging availability” (56.25 MPS), ranked second, third, and fourth, respectively.